At Calvin, you'll think deeply, learn proactively, and jumpstart your college career.

 • If the preferred course meets the requirements under the State of Michigan’s dual enrollment reimbursement program, you will not receive a bill.
 Students who enroll in over four credits, or whose course does not meet State dual-enrollment reimbursement requirements, will be billed at the beginning of the semester at Calvin University’s published dual-enrollment tuition rates (above).

 • If the student is enrolled at a public school, the school must verify that they will pay Calvin University at an amount no less than the State of Michigan reimbursement amount.
 Calvin University will bill the school that amount, which should be reimbursed by the State of Michigan via established reimbursement channels.
-This is noted in the confirmation letter sent from schools as part of a student’s admissions materials.
+This is noted in the recommendation form sent from schools as part of a student’s admissions materials.

 • Dually enrolled students outside of the State of Michigan or students within the State of Michigan who attend a school without a UIC*